alja/VSDNano/README.md

 Provide a simple web-based service to read data in a custom format and visualize it using a set of high level objects such as jets, charged and neutral tracks, muons etc using custom detector geometry and a C++ macro to convert custom event representation to a standard format.
 The custom format is called Visual Summary Data (VSD) format.

-# High Level Objects
+# High Level Physics Objects

-A minimal set of high level objects includes
+At the moment only Jets, Candiates, Muon, MET, and Vertex are implemented.See [VSDBase.h](/VsdBase.h) for all implementation details.

-* Jet - a cone with some indication of jet energy
+* Jet - a cone with indication of jet energy
     * Momentum vector
     * Jet size - optional
     * EM and HAD fractions - optional

-* VSDCandidate
+* Candidate
     * position, eta, phi, pt
     * charge